How to Stain Wood: Pigment, Dye, and Gel Stain Guide — Application Method, Timing, and Species Protocol

 Oil-based stain + oil-based polyurethane: 24 hours.
 Oil-based stain + water-based polyurethane: 72 hours minimum (shorter time produces white haze that is permanent).
 Water-based stain + any polyurethane: 4–8 hours.
 Always confirm with the cloth test: press a clean white cloth firmly on the stained surface — any colour transfer means the stain is not fully dry regardless of how much time has passed.

-Summary: Key Values for Staining Wood
+What Are the Key Values for Staining Wood?

 Three stain types with distinct mechanisms: pigment stain (particles in pores — grain contrast, best for open-grain species like oak and walnut, one effective coat), dye stain (molecules in cells — uniform colour, best for dense species like maple and birch, buildable layers, must wipe immediately), gel stain (surface-adhering — blotch control, best for pine and poplar, requires ≤150 grit for adhesion, multiple coats possible).